 The African American Studies program is comprised of more than 20 courses offered through nearly 10 departments and programs within the USA College of Arts and Sciences.
 The minor in African American Studies takes advantage of those characteristics of the African American experience that make it uniquely valuable for serious academic study and teaching, for it exposes students to the diversity and unity of the African American experience as well as to the similarities and differences among the cultures of Africa.

-Fall 2021 African American Studies Courses
+Spring 2022 African American Studies Courses

-- Sociology 220: Marriage & the Family (Dr. Susan Yvette Deloach)
+- Sociology 220: Marriage & the Family

-- Criminal Justice 210: Policing & Society (Dr. David A. Bowers)
+- Criminal Justice 210: Policing & Society (Dr. Charity White)